vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 }
 ```

-Notice that VolumePluginBackupSpec is nothing but volume.SnapshotSpec.
+Notice that VolumePluginBackupSpec is same as volume.SnapshotSpec.

 For every backup operation of volume, Velero creates VolumePluginBackup CR before calling volumesnapshotter's CreateSnapshot API.

 In order to know the CR created for the particular backup of a volume, Velero adds following labels to CR:
-`velero.io/backup-name` with value as Backup Name, and,
+- `velero.io/backup-name` with value as Backup Name, and,
-`velero.io/pv-name` with value as volume that is undergoing backup
+- `velero.io/pv-name` with value as volume that is undergoing backup

 Backup name being unique won't cause issues like duplicates in identifying the CR.
 Labels will be set with the value returned from `GetValidName` function. (https://github.com/vmware-tanzu/velero/blob/master/pkg/label/label.go#L35).